-Last year, world leaders gathered in Bonn, Germany for a climate summit.
+In 2017, world leaders gathered in Bonn, Germany for a climate summit.
 There, they discussed implementation of the Paris Agreement, a landmark accord in concert with the United Nations Framework Convention on Climate Change, though they made no major decisions, as expected.
 The Agreement seeks to prevent global temperature change from reaching the 2-degree-Celsius rise which mainstream science has deemed the point at which the impact in irreversible.

 As a part of the Bonn summit, Syria agreed to join the Paris Agreement, leaving the United States of America as the only nation on Earth which is not a part of the global effort.

 Much has been said of that 2 degree (3.6°F) threshold.
 It is somewhat controversial; some argue that, as we’re already two-thirds of the way to that point, it’s unrealistic to think we won’t pass a 2 degree rise this century.
 In fact, a World Bank report suggests “present emission trends put the world plausibly on a path toward 4°C [7.2 degrees Fahrenheit] warming within the century.”
 But the 2 degree threshold was chosen as it’s believed that’s the point at which ice sheets in Greenland and West Antarctica become unstable and begin to melt at an unstoppable rate.

 Should the West Antarctic ice sheet melt, it would cause sea levels to rise more than 10 feet; there are about 12.3 million people in the U.S. alone living on land less than 10 feet above sea level.
 The melting of Greenland’s ice sheet would cause sea levels to rise an additional 23 feet.